Bilal2453/discordia-replies/README.md

 client:run('...')
 ```

-- Patching Discordia with your own index for the patched method
+  - Patching Discordia with your own index for the patched `Message:newReply()`

 ```lua
 local discordia = require("discordia-replies") {